Towards Open-World Grasping with Large Vision-Language Models: Introduction

 In recent years, Large Language Models (LLMs) \cite{GPT3,GPT4,LLaMAOA,Llama2O,PaLMSL}, have emerged as a new paradigm in robotics and embodied AI, due to their emergent general knowledge, commonsense reasoning and semantic understanding of the world \cite{Gurnee2023LanguageMR,Jiang2019HowCW,Petroni2019LanguageMA,LLMPlannerFG,Ding2022RobotTP}.
 This has led to a multitude of LLM-based approaches for zero-shot robotic task planning \cite{DoAI,InnerME,ProgPromptGS,GroundedDG,Text2MotionFN}, navigation \cite{Yu2023L3MVNLL,Zhou2023NavGPTER,Rajvanshi2023SayNavGL,Lin2022ADAPTVN} and manipulation \cite{Stone2023OpenWorldOM,CodeAP,SocraticMC,Instruct2ActMM,ChatGPTFR,VoxPoserC3}, where the LLM decomposes a high-level language instruction into a sequence of steps, therefore tackling complex, long-horizon tasks by composing primitive skills.
-However, a notorious limitation of LLMs is their lack of world grounding — they cannot directly reason about the agent and environment physical state \cite{SetofMarkPU}.
-Additionally, as LLMs rely solely on language to represent the world, they lack deep knowledge when it comes to low-level, physical properties, such as object shapes, precise 3D geometry, contact physics and embodiment constraints \cite{LookBB}.
+However, a notorious limitation of LLMs is their lack of world grounding — they cannot directly reason about the agent and environment physical state \cite{SetofMarkPU}, and lack deep knowledge when it comes to low-level, physical properties, such as object shapes, precise 3D geometry, contact physics and embodiment constraints \cite{LookBB}.
 Even when equipped with external visual modules for perceiving the world, the amount of information accessed by the LLM is bottlenecked by the visual model's interface (e.g. open-vocabulary detectors \cite{ViLD,OWL-ViT,MDETRM} cannot reason about object relations such as contacts).
-Recent advancements in unifying LLMs with vision for large-scale multimodal pretraining, exemplified by projects such as GPT-4v(ision) \cite{GPT4,GPT4VisionSC} and Gemini \cite{GeminiAF}, are promising new exciting capabilities.
-Large Vision-Language Models (LVLMs) integrate visual understanding and language generation into a unified stream, allowing direct incorporation of perceptual information into the semantic knowledge acquired from language \cite{QwenVLAF, InstructBLIPTG, Liu2023VisualIT,MiniGPT4EV}.
-Preliminary explorations with GPT-4v \cite{TheDO} have illustrated two intriguing phenomena, namely: a) by combining LVLMs with segmentation models and constructing suitable visual prompts, LVLMs can unleash extraordinary open-ended visual grounding capabilities \cite{SetofMarkPU}, and b) effective prompting strategies like chain-of-thought \cite{CoT} and in-context examples \cite{GPT3} seem to also emerge in LVLMs, further extended to the visual modality.
+Recently, Large Vision-Language Models (LVLMs) integrate visual understanding and language generation into a unified stream, allowing direct incorporation of perceptual information into the semantic knowledge acquired from language \cite{QwenVLAF, InstructBLIPTG, Liu2023VisualIT,MiniGPT4EV}.
+Preliminary explorations with LVLMs \cite{TheDO} have illustrated two intriguing phenomena, namely: a) by combining LVLMs with segmentation models and constructing suitable visual prompts, LVLMs can unleash extraordinary open-ended visual grounding capabilities \cite{SetofMarkPU}, and b) effective prompting strategies like chain-of-thought \cite{CoT} and in-context examples \cite{GPT3} seem to also emerge in LVLMs.
 Motivated by these results, we perform an in-depth study of the potential contributions of LVLMs in open-ended robotic grasping.
 In this paper, we propose \textit{Open World Grasper (OWG)}: an integrated approach that is applicable zero-shot for grasping in open-ended environments, object catalogs and language instructions.
 OWG combines LVLMs with segmentation \cite{SegmentA} and grasp synthesis models \cite{AntipodalRG}, which supplement the LVLM's semantic knowledge with low-level dense spatial inference.
 OWG decomposes the task in three stages: open-ended referring segmentation, where the target object is grounded from open-ended language, (ii) grounded grasp planning, where the agent reasons about the feasibility of grasping the target and proposes a next action, and (iii) grasp ranking, where the LVLM ranks grasp proposals generated from the grasp synthesizer based on potential contacts.